 Fatigue is another major factor in fibromyalgia.
 In fact, it would be easy for a doctor to confuse this condition with chronic fatigue syndrome if a patient presents with mild achiness rather than moderate to severe pain.
 Some of the tiredness may be due to sleep disturbances that are common in fibromyalgia patients.
 The pain may keep a person awake at night, or the patient may have a secondary sleep disorder such as OSA (obstructive sleep apnea) or restless leg syndrome.

 Fibro fog is yet another debilitating part of the condition.
 This is an array of cognitive difficulties ranging from memory problems to inability to concentrate and stay on task.
-Focus and attention are inhibited by constant pain, lack of sleep, headaches, and other elements associated with fibromyalgia.
+Constant pain, lack of sleep, headaches, and other elements associated with fibromyalgia inhibit focus and attention.

 All of this is beside the many associated conditions that often come along with fibromyalgia.
 For example, many with this condition also deal with depression, anxiety disorders, irritable bowel syndrome, and other issues that a person with fibromyalgia is at greater risk for.